telerik/ajax-docs/knowledge-base/common-fiddler-everywhere-reporter.md

 ## Notes

-- In the Tools menu find additional options to manually Trust Root Certificate, Export Root Certificate and Remove Root Certificate
+- In the Tools menu find additional options to manually Trust Root Certificate, Export Root Certificate and Remove Root Certificate.
 - When there is no capturing happening, the UI will display a "Not Capturing" indication.
 - While capturing is taking place, the label will change to "Capturing."
 - To see the list with all captured requests, the end-user can switch on the "Details" toggle.